Spatial Analysis of Crime Point Data in ArcGIS Pro

 Create the experience

-1. Select map and Add new data with the map containing the data.
+1. Add a Map widget, Select map, and Add new data with the map you will use for this app.

 2. Under Tools turn on the Layers selector.